World Health Day

 Which theme was kept in which year

 The first World Health Day was celebrated in the year 1950, at that time its theme was “Know your health services“.
-In 2020 the theme is “Support nurses and midwives.”
+In 2021 the theme is “Building a fairer, healthier world.”

 India’s situation is worrying

 According to the National Family Health Survey, 3.88 percent of children under the age of three have not developed according to their age and 46 percent of children are underweight compared to their age while 79.2 percent of children with anemia are suffering.
 Anemia in pregnant women has increased from 50 to 58 percent.
 It is said that better health increases age.
 According to the India Health Report 2010, public health services are still not completely free and the condition of those who are there is not good.
 There is a shortage of trained people in the field of health.
 Bed availability in hospitals is also very low.
 Only 28 percent of people care for better cleanliness.

 Coronavirus, COVID-19 is pandemic in the year 2021